spring-labs/ameba-lib/README.md

   `BadRequestException` (400), `GatewayException` (502), `GatewayTimeoutException` (504).

 Combine with `org.ameba.annotation.NotLogged` on exception types whose stack traces should never hit the log.
+The marker is honoured by all three layer aspects (service, integration, presentation) and is resolved through `AspectSupport.hasNotLogged`, which (a) walks the full cause chain so a `@NotLogged` exception wrapped inside a non-annotated one is also suppressed, and (b) relies on `@Inherited`, so subclasses of a `@NotLogged` base type inherit the suppression automatically.

 ### Internationalised messages